Tadas3333/Advanced-Gang-Zones/README.md

 SA:MP Limit for gang zones is 1024.
 Numbers can take up to 10 gang zones to create and 4 for borders.<br>

 # Functions

+// To use GangZoneFlashForPlayer or GangZoneFlashForAll, you can get zone id of the actual gang zone with zGangZones[zoneid][zMainID]. (zoneid here is the id returned from CreateZone)<br>
+// Border and number colors can be easily changed by modifing the include.

 > CreateZone(Float:MinX, Float:MinY, Float:MaxX, Float:MaxY)

 Creates a gang zone.<br>